The complete monitoring experience for your phone

 So if you have parents who aren’t tech-savvy, this blog will help you identify scams and fraud to look out for.

-Why the Elders Are Easy Target of Scams and Frauds
+Why the Elders Are an Easy Target of Scams and Frauds

 Elderly fraud is an increasing crime.
-Scams targeting seniors over 60 caused $3.4 billion in losses in 2023, an 11% increase from 2022.
+Scams targeting seniors over 60 caused $3.4 billion in losses.
 Fraudsters tend to target seniors as they think they have sufficient money in the bank.
-However, even people with less income and savings are also vulnerable to the risks.
+However, even people with less income and savings are vulnerable to the risks.

 In our research, we noticed some common themes with crimes targeting the elderly and have laid out why they might be the perfect victims: